nayan-tech/nayan-blog/source/_posts/react-unit-test.md

 ```

 ### The art of mocking
-One of the best benefits of Jest is the easiness of creating all kind of mocks.
-We already used jest.fn() in one of our unit tests which is a very simple mock function that returns a spy, but you can also mock entire files.
+One of the pros of Jest is the ease of creating all different kind of mocks.
+We already used jest.fn() in one of unit tests which is a simple mock method that returns a value, but you can also mock entire files as a whole.

-> If you aren’t mocking, you aren’t unit testing!
+> If you are not mocking, you are not unit testing!

-The most easiest way to mock files is using the jest.mock function which automatically mocks the file by returning mocked functions.
-Let try to mock react-dom and check whether the render function has been called.
+The simplest way to mock files is using the jest.mock method which automatically mocks the file by returning mocked methods.
+Let try to mock react and react-dom and check whether the render method has been called.
 ```
 import React from 'react';
 import { render } from 'react-dom';